 Instead of skiing, take an exhilarating snowmobile ride through the Sierra Nevada Mountains, go sledding, snowshoeing, and even snow tubing with Lake Tahoe Adventures.

-Or hike to Eagle Falls with its sweeping views over Emerald Bay.
+If you're looking for something more active, Allison suggests taking a hike to Eagle Falls with its sweeping views over Emerald Bay.
 Then walk to Vikingsholm to tour a Scandinavian-inspired castle near the shores of Lake Tahoe.

 For visitors who like the outdoors, “There are winter hikes along lovely Lake Tahoe, snowshoeing tours, and ice skating at the base of Heavenly Resort,” says Carol Guttery, blogger at California Crossings.
 “And visitors to Tahoe can take the scenic 73-mile drive around the lake at any time of year.”
 Guttery also recommends the many casinos for anyone not wanting to ski.